Low-Carb Vegan Dinner Bowl

 Variations and Additions

 - Cabbage: For a low-carb replacement, use broccoli rice or cauliflower rice.
-Brown rice, quinoa and farro also work well but would add carbs.
+Brown rice, quinoa and farro also work well but it wouldn’t be low-carb.

 - Seeds: Add a sprinkle of hemp seeds, pumpkin seeds or sunflower seeds for added fats and protein and some crunch!